theriex/membic/src/client/iTunesMac/README.txt

 Other script files are from general hacking and are kept around for example code.
 To edit an applescript file, double click it in the Finder to bring it up in the AppleScript editor.
 Edit, compile and run.

-Here's what I usually do to test locally:
+To test locally:
  1. Run Packager.applescript to zip things up for release
  2. cp ../../../docroot/downloads/iTunesMac.zip ~/Downloads/
  3. double click iTunesMac.zip in ~/Downloads to expand it
- 4. double click Install.scpt
+ 4. double click Install.scpt and run it

-Run Packager.applescript to zip things up for release.
-Unpack the zip and run the install script.

 Applescript coding: